-I packed in advance, we got a good night sleep, and I even had time to detail my car before we left.
-Aside from a few meltdowns and a less than mediocre truck stop breakfast, the drive down was great.
-I got to have uniterrupted, meaningful conversation with my Husband, finished a book, started a new one, broke down a verse I’ve been stuck on for a while, and caught up with some team.
+I packed in advance, we got a good night sleep, and I even had time to clean my car before we left.
+Aside from a few meltdowns and a gross truck stop breakfast, the drive to our weekend vacation was great.
+I got to have uninterrupted conversation with my Husband and finish reading a good book.

 We all went to the kids’ section of the park together.
-Our older two, John and Vivi, immediately took off to the big slides, but the whole thing was a bit too much for a two year old.
-Hanky baby wasn’t up for the slides and massive amounts of water shooting out at every angle from everywhere.
+John and Viv immediately took off to the big slides, but the whole thing was a bit too much for Hanky.
+He wasn’t up for the slides and massive amounts of water everywhere.

-So Big John and I decided to take him to the baby splash pool at the other end of the park, leaving the big kids with family.
+So Big John and I decided to take him to the baby pool at the other end of the park while Johns mom watched the big kids.

 A half hour passed, Hank was having a blast.
 John decided to go check on the big kids.
 10 minutes passed.
 I picked Hank up and started the walk back across the park to see what everyone was up to.
 I never made it.